boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

-constructed strictly fewer than continuum-many sequences, it is easy to choose moves for the player playing against the strategy under consideration so as to produce an entirely new sequence, which can then be placed in or out of X as is appropriate.
-When all strategies have been considered, the remaining sequences can be assigned to X or X^c^ arbitrarily.
+constructed strictly fewer than continuum-many sequences, it is easy to choose moves for the player playing against the strategy under consideration so as to produce an entirely new sequence, which can then be placed in or out of $X$ as is appropriate.
+When all strategies have been considered, the remaining sequences can be assigned to $X$ or X^c^ arbitrarily.
 And now, in a trivial just-do-it way we have made sure that no strategy is a winning strategy.